sc0ttkclark/sticky-admin-menu/readme.txt

 == Changelog ==

-= 1.0.0 - September 26th, 2022 =
+= 1.0.0 - September 28th, 2022 =

-* Initial releaserelease to the public as a plugin
+* Initial release to the public as a plugin